 Published on: 26/09/2019

-IRC's new learning platform, the WASH Systems Academy, has been shortlisted as one of the ten finalists for the Spindle award "Best Innovation for Development".
+IRC's learning platform, the WASH Systems Academy, is shortlisted as one of the ten finalists for the Spindle award "Best Innovation for Development".

 This is a huge recognition of the cutting-edge nature of the work IRC has prided itself on undertaking for the past five decades and demonstrates our commitment to continuing to use the most innovative and creative ways to share knowledge.
 The WASH Systems Academy has been nominated as a finalist for the Spindle Award because of the platform itself, the way it’s structured and the approach it shares.